viochris/Simple-RAG-NO-CHUNKING-WASTEFUL/README.md

 ### 2. Interactive Document Chat
 ![Main Chat UI](assets/02_main_chat_ui.png)
 *Once configured, users can upload documents and engage in a natural language conversation.
-The AI provides detailed answers grounded in the file content.*
+The AI provides detailed answers grounded in the file content.
+As shown above, the system strictly enforces the selected **Response Language** (English), even when the user queries in a different language (Indonesian).*

 ### 3. AI Orchestration (In-Progress)
 ![Processing Step](assets/03_process_running.png)